Student support fund for supporting your studies

 We’ve teamed up with Arriva to bring you better bus routes to ensure you can make your way to college.
 Visit Arriva’s website for other bus timetables.

-We can help with transport if your gross household wage is less than £26,000 per year, or you/your parents claim out of work benefits.
+We can help with transport if your total household income is less than £35,000 per year.
+We will disregard PIP/DLA, Carer’s Allowance and Child Benefit.
 You need to live at least 1.5 miles away from college, walking distance.
 Please read the grants booklet which can be found on this link.

 Free College Meals